Centrality Measures in Networks: Definitions

-\textbf{Katz-Bonacich centrality} \citet{katz1953} and \citet{bonacich1972,bonacich1987} proposed a measure of prestige or centrality based on the number of walks emanating from a node $i$.
+\citet{katz1953} and \citet{bonacich1972,bonacich1987} proposed a measure of prestige or centrality based on the number of walks emanating from a node $i$.
 Because the length of walks in a graph is unbounded, Katz-Bonacich centrality requires a discount factor -- a factor $\delta$ between $0$ and $1$ -- to compute the discounted sum of walks emanating from the node.
-Walks of shorter length are evaluated at an exponentially higher value than walks of longer length.
-In particular, the centrality score for node $i$ is based on counting the total number of walks from it to other nodes, each exponentially discounted based on their length:
+Walks of shorter length are evaluated at an exponentially higher value than walks of longer length.\footnote{In the limit, as $\delta\rightarrow 0$, this places weight only on shortest paths, and then becomes closer to decay centrality, at least in trees. } In particular, the centrality score for node $i$ is based on counting the total number of walks from it to other nodes, each exponentially discounted based on their length: